Kivlov84/nginx-docker/README.md

 # DIND

-How to build docker image in Buddy
+How to build docker image in Buddy, kurwa

 ## License